mediasuitenz/media-suite-site/README.md

 ### Editing CSS

 Just edit stylesheets in `/css` directory.
-If `jekyll serve` is running, changes will be compiled to `_site/css` on save.
+If `npm run watch` is running, changes will be compiled to `_site/css` on save.

 ### Editing JavaScript

-As with the CSS, all JavaScript can be edited directly in the `/js` directory and will be compiled with the site to  `_site/js` on save if `jekyll serve` is running.
+As with the CSS, all JavaScript can be edited directly in the `/js` directory and will be compiled with the site to  `_site/js` on save if `npm run watch` is running.

 Plugins that don't need separating out can be saved in the `js/concat` directory.
 Any files saved to this directory will be concatenated and minified by Gulp when building the files for deployment.